K'Cho community gathering

 Understanding the CEAM community and our mission in Malaysia

-K'Cho Ethnic Association Malaysia (CEAM) is a community-based organization (CBO) supporting K'Cho refugees and asylum-seekers in Malaysia.
+K'Cho Ethnic Association Malaysia (CEAM) is a Community-Based Organization supporting K'Cho refugees and asylum-seekers in Malaysia.
 Our community consists of individuals who have fled conflict and persecution in Myanmar, seeking safety and a chance for a better life.

 Who Are the K'Cho People?